eyereasoner/eyelet/README.md

 # eyelet

+aka arvol inspired by https://en.wikipedia.org/wiki/Arvol_Looking_Horse and also by the middle letters RVO https://en.wikipedia.org/wiki/Roger_Van_Overstraeten who founded imec.

+Beatriz Esteves:
+It is similar to the way one spells 'tree' in Portuguese, which is also a good analogy, strong roots, strong fruits :)

 ## eye reasoning in prolog

 - besides top-down reasoning with `conclusion :- premise` rules, eyelet also supports bottom-up reasoning with `conclusion :+ premise` rules